levand/atproto-clj/README.md

 A session is a thread-safe, stateful object containing the information required to make ATProto HTTP requests.

-All calls use the "NSID" of the query or procedure, and a Clojure map of parameters/input.
-All queries are asynchronous, and return immediately.
+`query` and `procedure` calls use the "NSID" of the query or procedure, and a Clojure map of parameters/input.

+All calls (including the call to `init`) are asynchronous, and return immediately.
 The return value depends on platform:

 - Clojure: a Clojure promise.
 - ClojureScript: a core.async channel.